axion66/easy_layers/README.md

 normalized = rms_norm(input_tensor)
 ```

-## Examples
+## Documentation

-The `examples` directory contains example scripts demonstrating the usage of each module:
+The full API documentation can be found in the code docstrings.
+Example scripts are provided in the `examples` directory:

 - `einsum_example.py`: Demonstrates the UltEinsum module
 - `activations_example.py`: Demonstrates the activation functions